 World waits nervously, impatiently for US vote count

-By John Leicester, The Associated Press
+November 4, 2020 by John Leicester, The Associated Press

 From Ford Model T cars that popped off the assembly line in just 90 minutes to 60-second service for burgers, the United States has had a major hand in making the world a frenetic and impatient place, primed and hungry for instant gratification.